 Mr Grethler, do you see results from the research in the field of SIE that could be used to address everyday issues and challenges?

 Michael Grethler: Some early adopters are now in their second or third iteration of product or service design.
 Others have taken use cases all the way to industrialization.
 For example, BMW has incorporated virtual reality into its automobile design process, while Air France has deployed “immersive entertainment systems” on some flights that allow passengers wearing VR headsets to watch movies in 3D.
-Some pioneering companies are using digital reality to immerse trainees in lifelike situations that would be otherwise too expensive or logistically impossible to recreate.
+Some pioneering companies are using extended reality to immerse trainees in lifelike situations that would be otherwise too expensive or logistically impossible to recreate.
 For example, UPS now provides VR driving tests that allow new drivers to prove themselves in a virtual environment before taking the wheel of a five-ton delivery van.
 In its training simulation, KFC places employees in a virtual “escape room” where they must successfully complete a five-step chicken preparation process before they are released.
-Consumer-focused use cases are proliferating across the retail, travel-hospitality-leisure and real estate sectors as vendors use digital reality to bring potential customers closer to their products, services.
+Consumer-focused use cases are proliferating across the retail, travel-hospitality-leisure and real estate sectors as vendors use extended reality to bring potential customers closer to their products, services.
 For example, Estée Lauder has launched an AR virtual makeup mirror on its web and mobile sites that adjusts for light, skin texture, and shine so that users can virtually try on product shades using their photo or live video.
 Meanwhile, guided virtual visits are poised to transform the real estate industry and they agents dailywork; they may never have to show up for an open house again.
 Use cases and full deployments of DR technologies in gaming, storytelling, and live events are varied and numerous—and will likely become more so in the coming years.
 IDC projects that the investment in AR/VR gaming use cases alone will reach $9.5 billion by 2021.

 Prof. Ovtcharova, in a physical world a human being has 5 senses.
 Do you see a future in which all 5 senses can be digitally addressed?
 What would be the consequences?